- We advise you to exercise normal safety precautions in Cambodia overall.

 Tourist visas are valid for thirty days only.
 If issued outside Cambodia, tourist visas will often provide for a validity period that is in excess of thirty days.
 This validity period refers to the period in which you are able to commence your thirty day visit to Cambodia.
 It does not extend the time you are permitted to stay in Cambodia beyond thirty days.
 Tourist visas must be renewed if you intend to stay in Cambodia in excess of thirty days.
 Tourist visas can be renewed once.

 Ensure you have a valid visa for the duration of your stay in Cambodia.
-Overstaying your visa in Cambodia can be considered a serious offence.
-Travellers who overstay entry permits may not be allowed to leave Cambodia until a fine is paid.
-For overstays of less than one month from the visa expiry date, travellers can pay a fine at the airport on departure.
+Overstaying your visa is considered a serious offence, and you may not be allowed to leave Cambodia until a fine is paid.
+For overstays of less than one month from the visa expiry date travellers can usually pay the fine at the airport on departure.
 Travellers who have overstayed their visa by more than one month may face severe penalties including imprisonment, deportation and/or being placed on an immigration blacklist to prevent them from returning to Cambodia.

 Cambodian-Thai Border: Six legal international border crossing points are open for foreign travellers on the Cambodian-Thai border at Koh Kong City (Cham Yeam), O Smach (Oddar Meanchey), Poipet (Banteay Meanchey), Prum (Pailin), Dong (Kamrieng Battambang) and Caom (Oddar Meanchey).
 Cambodian visas can be obtained at these border crossings.